 Avoid Disappointment with a Mortgage Agreement in Principle

-When it comes to buying a house some clients have always “put the cart before the horse”, that is to say they go full steam ahead and make an offer on a property without first checking that they are actually in a financial position to proceed.
+When it comes to buying a house some clients have always “put the cart before the horse”, that is to say they go full steam ahead and make an offer on a property without first checking that they are actually in a secure financial position to proceed.
 This can lead to terrible disappointment if the mortgage application fails because by that time they have really got their heart set on their new family home.
-This disappointment can be avoided by contacting me at an early stage because sometimes there are things that are causing a mortgage to decline that can be overcome given a little time.

-For example, there may be a niggling issue on your credit report, perhaps a disputed mobile phone bill which can be easily rectified.
+Furthermore, the matter of your mortgage getting refused isn’t always down to the offer you put in.
+It can sometimes be something else.
+For example, there may be a niggling issue on your credit report, perhaps a disputed mobile phone bill that can be easily rectified.
 Maybe you thought you were on the Voter’s roll and you’re not – once again that can be sorted out given a few weeks.

-Or maybe you can’t get a mortgage at all!
-But if that’s the case it’s better that you know now rather than mess people about and I’ll be able to tell you what you need to do to improve your credit-worthiness for the future.
+Or maybe you can’t get a mortgage at all… if that is the case it’s better that you know now rather than mess people about – though we may be able to help if you contact us and we’ll be able to tell you what you need to do to improve your credit-worthiness for the future.

 Knowing your Limits with a Mortgage Agreement in Principle

-Ok, so you know you’ve got a good credit rating because you’ve never been turned down for credit, you’re registered on the Voter’s roll and you’ve always made your credit card payments on time – so what can go wrong?!
+Ok, so you know you’ve got a good credit rating because you’ve never been turned down for credit, you’re registered on the Voter’s roll and you’ve always made your credit card payments on time.

 Knowing your borrowing limits is important as then you know for sure what your price range is.
-I’ll be able to advise you of the maximum mortgage available to you and, even more importantly, together we’ll work out how much you can afford to pay back each month.
+Our team may be able to advise you of the maximum mortgage available to you and, even more importantly, together we’ll work out how much you can afford to pay back each month.